The combination of rich chocolate and crispy biscuits creates a...

 Step 1: Measure and Combine Dry Ingredients

 The first thing to do is to measure the right amounts of flour, baking powder, baking soda, sugar, and salt.
-Place all these dry ingredients in a large mixing bowl so that they can be mixed very well.
-Very thorough mixing will result in the dough being of the same quality all through that kind of baking is called even baking.
+The dry ingredients need to be added to a large mixing bowl because this container allows for complete mixing of all components.
+The process of complete mixing will create dough that maintains consistent quality throughout its entire baking process which is known as even baking.

 Step 2: Cut in the Cold Butter

 Put cold butter that is cut into small cubes into the mixture of dry ingredients.
 A pastry cutter, fork or your fingers can be used to work the butter into the flour until the mixture becomes like coarse crumbs.
 The step is very important because the small butter pieces will make steam during baking and thus the flaky texture is produced.
-Be careful not to overwork the butter; it must remain cold.
+The process needs precise handling because you should keep the butter at its original temperature.

 Step 3: Add Buttermilk Gradually